-- o This period ends when 10 minutes have elapsed, or the participants begin testing of the first bath. - o The device should now be tested using the unknowns prepared by the coach. - At each unknown the Participant should announce clearly and loudly "Mark these readings".
-Then loudly and clearly announce the device reading.
-While this is occurring, the videographer should capture: - o The calibration thermometer reading - o The device reading. - o The LED's color announcing the color that is lit. - The videographer should announce loudly and clearly the reading from the conductivity meter.
-Make sure the videographer understands that should not see the conductivity meter reading until they announce "Mark these readings" This might not always possible, but they should do their best to simulate this part of the in-person experience for your participants. - o Teams should use the Detector Building checklist found on the National website (soinc.org).
+- o This period ends when 10 minutes have elapsed, or the participants begin testing of the first bath. - o The device should now be tested using the unknowns prepared by the coach. - O At each unknown the Participant should announce clearly and loudly "Mark these readings".
+Then loudly and clearly announce the device reading for voltage and force/mass.
+While this is occurring, the videographer should capture: - The device reading for both voltage and force/mass. - o The LED's color announcing the color that is lit. - o Teams should use the Detector Building checklist found on the National website(soinc.org).